 Contact the Faculty Ombuds

-Faculty members may consult the Faculty Ombuds by emailing Dr. Hessel at email@example.com or 713-221-5841.
-Also, Dr. Hessel is available to speak with departments, committees, or other faculty groups on matters of UHD policy and the service of the Faculty Ombuds.
+Faculty members may consult the Faculty Ombuds by emailing Dr. Dahlberg at firstname.lastname@example.org or 713-221-5841.
+Also, Dr. Dahlberg is available to speak with departments, committees, or other faculty groups on matters of UHD policy and the service of the Faculty Ombuds.